apache/airflow/UPDATING.md

 Installation and upgrading requires setting `SLUGIFY_USES_TEXT_UNIDECODE=yes` in your environment or `AIRFLOW_GPL_UNIDECODE=yes`.
 In case of the latter a GPL runtime dependency will be installed due to a dependency (python-nvd3 -> python-slugify -> unidecode).

-### Removed deprecated import mechanism

-The deprecated import mechanism has been removed so the import of modules becomes more consistent and explicit.

-For example: `from airflow.operators import BashOperator` becomes `from airflow.operators.bash_operator import BashOperator`

-### Changes to sensor imports

-Sensors are now accessible via `airflow.sensors` and no longer via `airflow.operators.sensors`.

-For example: `from airflow.operators.sensors import BaseSensorOperator` becomes `from airflow.sensors.base_sensor_operator import BaseSensorOperator`

 ### Replace DataprocHook.await calls to DataprocHook.wait